-Susan Antilla is an award-winning journalist and author and Founding Journalism Fellow at TheStreet Foundation.
-She has written for Bloomberg View, The New York Times and USA Today.
+Susan Antilla is an award-winning journalist and author and a reporting fellow at The Investigative Fund at The Nation Institute.
+She has been a columnist at Bloomberg View, The New York Times, TheStreet.com and USA Today.
 She is author of Tales From the Boom-Boom Room: The Landmark Legal Battles That Exposed Wall Street’s Shocking Culture of Sexual Harassment,

 a book that The New York Observer called “a work of compelling Wall Street anthropology.”

 You can get in touch with her through her Twitter feed